gk646/raynodes/README.md

 }
 ```

+## Plugins

 ## Software Design

 - No global state to allow for modularity if needed (and testability...)
 - Move away from providing source code extensibility in favour of in-editor extensibility
     - Project isn't centered around code interaction but in-editor interaction
-- 2 thread model - Logic and draw thread (remove logic time overhead and memory management from draw thread)
+- ~~2 thread model - Logic and draw thread (remove logic time overhead and memory management from draw thread)~~
-    - Only minimal synchronization needed (with spin lock and only in EditorContext getters and setters)
+    - ~~Only minimal synchronization needed (with spin lock and only in EditorContext getters and setters)~~
-    - Through clean code structure critical sections can easily be defined
+    - ~~Through clean code structure critical sections can easily be defined~~
+- 1 Thread is enough - 2 Threads introduce code complexity
-    - Logic overhead is very small (might not be needed)
+    - Logic overhead is very small
 - Structured code through exporting big functions into headers

 ### Concepts